zaproxy/zaproxy-website/site/content/docs/team/njmulsqb.md

 #### Talks & Videos

-Najam runs a [YouTube channel](https://youtube.com/channel/UC1igugJ0bSePPDqIWOje2ZA) in which he presents walkthroughs for vulnerable machines in his mother language i.e. Urdu.
+Najam runs a [YouTube channel](https://youtube.com/channel/UC1igugJ0bSePPDqIWOje2ZA) in which he presents walkthroughs for vulnerable machines in his local language i.e. Urdu.

 #### Other Work

-1. Works full time as an Application Security Engineer
+1. Owns a software company named [Tecvity](https://tecvity.co) that provides software development and cybersecurity services
 1. Hunts for security issues in free time, have found security bugs in different companies.